Congratulations, you've got CLICKEYbits!

 Beta Tester - red, silent red, black, speed silver, linear clear, and silencer clip red switches

-Clear Tester - blue, green, brown, red, black, and silent red switches (the CLICKEYbits itself may be black, white, or blue)
+Clear Tester - blue, green, brown, red, silent red, and one other switch. (the CLICKEYbits itself may be black, white, or blue)

 What does this all mean?
 Read about the switches and other keyboard features below.